 They'll regulate their body temperatures by climbing up or down on a plant and by moving in and out of the sun.
 The number of stages they go through varies according to population.
 If the bird grasshoppers are few in number in a particular locale, a nymph will go through five stages before maturing; six if the population density is high.

 American bird grasshoppers can be something of an agricultural pest when in large numbers they settle in a cultivated field.
-Older nymphs have voracious appetites and do most of the damage; older adults not as much.
+Older nymphs have voracious appetites and do most of the damage to vegetation; older adults not as much.
 In Florida, young citrus trees are particularly vulnerable.
 When these grasshoppers eat, they regurgitate a certain group of fatty acid chemicals called caeliferins.
 Scientists aren't sure what what happens when they do this.
 It could be a signal for other bird grasshoppers to come; it's also possible it could trigger the plants they're munching on to release chemicals of their own that attract the natural enemies of the grasshoppers.

 American bird grasshoppers are vulnerable to a rather bizarre malady called summit disease.
 It's caused by a fungus, Entomophaga grylli.
 Infected grasshoppers will climb to the top a plant and grasp it with their legs literally in a death grip.
 They die there but continue to hold onto the plant until they disintegrate, all the while releasing spores that will infect another victim.